 - Think about job titles.
 Make sure to run the job description past a couple of people, does it give the impression the role would favour a man?

 What is the future of women in tech?

 Clare and Rachel had different views on what the topic will look like in ten years’ time.
 Clare believes 10 years is not enough time.
 Young children are still exposed to gender bias so real change will take longer.

 However, Rachel is more of an optimist, reflecting on how much has changed in the last 10 years.
-She argues that businesses were initially opposed to using social media but now it’s obviously good.
+She argues that businesses were initially opposed to using social media but that is no longer the case.
 She believes the benefits of having a diverse workforce and a culture to match will become so obvious that it will transform the industry.
-Harry wrapped up the session by highlighting how everyone has a responsibility to tweak everyday behaviour…ensuring that we are all moving in the right direction.
+The session wrapped by highlighting how everyone has a responsibility to tweak everyday behaviour, ensuring that we are all moving in the right direction.

 Don’t forget: If you’ve hired new apprentices since August 1 of this year, or are planning to do so before January 31 of 2021, you can still apply.
 You just need to add those apprentices to your service account first.
 Click here to apply, and make sure you have both your bank account information and your new apprentice’s details at the ready.